An unforgettable, 3-day small group bird tour discovering the shorebird capital of Australia

 Day 3 Broome Bird Observatory – Snubfin Dolphin and Roebuck Bay Eco Tour

 Breakfast and morning boat cruise on the beautiful Roebuck Bay.
 In 2015 Roebuck Bay became of international importance and was declared an Australia marine park.
 Home to dugongs, turtles and rare Australian snubfin dolphins, Roebuck Bay provides extensive seagrass meadows for feeding and is a major nursery for numerous species of marine life.
 Cruising the bay by catamaran is the perfect way to experience the regions spectacular marine environment including sea and bird life.
 Our approximate arrival time back to Broome is 12.30pm.
 (B)

 About our naturalist guides

 Steve Winderlich and Anne O’Dea have over 20 years’ experience in natural and cultural resource management.
 They are passionate about marine and terrestrial protected areas and wildlife.
 Their experience includes running research and monitoring programs, bird tours, volunteer engagement, education, interpretation and training.
 Steve and Anne have interesting stories to share having spent time working in National Parks including Fraser Island, the jointly managed Kakadu National Park and more recently Papua New Guinea.
 Ann also featured in the ABC Television Series – Kakadu.

 B- Self serve continental breakfast

-Easy to moderate.
+Easy.
 This tour involves some short walks of up to 2 – 3 kilometres in warm climatic conditions and sometimes on soft sand.

-- Group of up to 8 people
+- Small group experience of up to 8 people

 - Minimum age for participation is 8 years.